iusztinpaul/IusztinPaul/README.md

 ### About Me

-I am a senior machine learning & MLOps engineer, contractor, and freelancer with **5+ years of experience**.
+I am a senior machine learning engineer, contractor, and freelancer with **5+ years of experience**.

 ⭐ My mission is to create innovative data-centric products that add value to the world by leveraging AI.

-I am passionate about designing and implementing highly scalable AI/ML systems that can serve people worldwide.
+I am passionate about designing and implementing highly scalable AI/ML systems following MLOps good practices.
 With my extensive background in machine learning, software engineering, and mathematics, I can research, architect, build, deploy, and monitor clean artificial intelligence solutions that directly impact your business.
 <br/><br/>
 I am currently working as a contractor at CoreAI, where I am leading the development of their internal MLOps infrastructure and developing a real-time recommendation system on top of a Kafka nervous center.
 Also, I work on a continuous learning ML step-by-step course that I plan to release on Medium's TDS publication and teach the AI laboratory at the university.
 <br/>

 🌎 Only open to full remote positions as a contractor.

-✒️ **Documenting and sharing** my machine learning, MLOps, and freelancing journey on [Medium](https://pauliusztin.medium.com/).
+✒️ **Documenting and sharing** my machine learning engineer and MLOps journey on [Medium](https://pauliusztin.medium.com/).

 🚴🏼‍♂️ Along with machine learning, I keep my curiosity active with self-development, psychology, cooking, hiking, skiing, cats, finance, and blockchain.